Last updated on January 18th, 2022 at 12:46 am

 - »Parchment paper (normally used for lining cake tins)

 - »10 cm X 10cm = 14 stitches X 18rows in stockinette

 - »As this is after all knitted in plastic bags don’t stress too much over this.

 Making the “yarn”

-The plastic shopping bags need to be cut into strip using a pair of good sharp scissors.
+Your plastic shopping bags need to be cut into strip using a pair of good sharp scissors.
 The best way to get a continuous strip is to start at the top and spiral around the bag from the top to the bottom making the strips about an inch (2.5cm) thick.
 Don’t worry about being exact with the thickness as it looks white cool when knitted if it is a bit uneven, think slubby yarn!
-Just don’t let it get too thin, as it will snap when you’re knitting it and this will be a problem.
+Just don’t let it get too thin, as it will snap when you’re knitting the bag and this will be a problem.
 Loosely roll the ‘yarn’ into balls.